-Leslie Catherwood, Vice President
+Leslie Catherwood, President

-Paul D’Andrea, Treasurer
+Paul D’Andrea, Vice President

 Paul D’Andrea has over 15 years of experience in financial and cost analysis, contract negotiation, revenue generation, and business and strategic planning.
 He is currently a Director of Finance at HMSHost, a global operator and developer of restaurants and retail stores in travel venues.
 He has a BA in Political Science, a Master’s in Public and International Affairs, and an MBA in Finance.